ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When an individual approaches the Registration Officer for UIN update, the following scenarios may arise:

 1. If UIN update is turned ON by a country, the registration officer can proceeds to capture the individual’s updated details.
-1. Alternatively, if UIN Update is turned OFF by a country the RO will not be able to carry out the UIN Update process.
+1. Alternatively, if UIN Update is turned OFF by a country the Registration Officer will not be able to carry out the UIN Update process.

 #### B. Registration client allows update to UIN data only for configured fields
 1. An admin can configure the fields that are available for update through the registration client.
 The configuration applies at a country level.